DasEd955/tunerdesign-gpt/README.md

 Implements the GPT dataset construction step: tokenizes a raw text corpus by whitespace, samples random starting indices, and constructs `(X, Y)` pairs where `Y` is `X` shifted right by one token.
-This shifted-pair structure is what makes next-token prediction a self-supervised task requiring no labels beyond the corpus itself.
+This shifted pair structure is what makes next-token prediction a self-supervised task requiring no labels beyond the corpus itself.

 ---